Convolutional neural network

 A convolutional neural network (CNN) is a type of feedforward neural network that learns features via filter (or kernel) optimization.
 This type of deep learning network has been applied to process and make predictions from many different types of data including text, images and audio.
-CNNs are the de-facto standard in deep learning-based approaches to computer vision and image processing, and have only recently been replaced—in some cases—by newer deep learning architectures such as the transformer.
+CNNs are the de-facto standard in deep learning-based approaches to computer vision and image processing, and have only recently been replaced—in some cases—by newer architectures such as the transformer.

 Vanishing gradients and exploding gradients, seen during backpropagation in earlier neural networks, are prevented by the regularization that comes from using shared weights over fewer connections.
 For example, for each neuron in the fully-connected layer, 10,000 weights would be required for processing an image sized 100 × 100 pixels.
 However, applying cascaded convolution (or cross-correlation) kernels, only 25 weights for each convolutional layer are required to process 5x5-sized tiles.
 Higher-layer features are extracted from wider context windows, compared to lower-layer features.